Praddy2009/Smart_aqua/Smart_Aqua_2.0/Unity_Firebase.md

 ## For Unity 2020

-The process is same as above just one change:
+The process is same as above but if it gives some error you can try this also:

    Create a folder `StreamingAssets` under `ssets` and place your google-services JSON file inside that or you'll face the error.
 So your final path will be `Assets/StreamingAssets/google-services.json`